powerchordlabs/forte-lifecycle/README.md

     * warmup org cache on server start
     * always check org cache by host header and backfill if org not cached
     * create a mapping of subdomain => org in memory as requests come in
-    * injects org props in to POWERCHORD global in html
+* adds 'organization' property to express req object for valid requests
 * calls stats.histogram with render.duration metric
 * adapters for express
     * handle hooks for render start/end events